snehjp2/GCNNMorphology/README.md

 `src/scripts/dataset.py`, `src/scripts/train.py`, `src/scripts/test.py`
 Code to train, validate, and test models as defined in .yaml files in `src/config/`

-To train a model, simply run:
+To train a model, run:

 `python train.py --config [path to model.yaml file]`

-To test a model(s), simply run:
+To test a model(s), run:

-`python test.py --path [path to directory with trained moels]`
+`python test.py --path [path to directory with trained models]`

 Any comments on this work are welcome.
-Please email [enter email].
+Please email pandya.sne AT northeastern DOT edu.